ncoghlan/misc/notes/python3/questions_and_answers.rst

 It is my perspective that the web and GUI developers have the right idea: dealing with Unicode text correctly is not optional in the modern world.
-In large part, the Python 3 redesign involved taking Unicode handling principles elaborated in other parts of the community and building them into the core design of the language.
+In large part, the Python 3 redesign involved taking Unicode handling principles elaborated in those parts of the community and building them into the core design of the language.